 In their technical bid, bidders should demonstrate their understanding of the requirements contained in the bid solicitation and explain how they will meet these requirements.
-Bidders must demonstrate their and describe their approach in a thorough, concise and clear manner for successfully carrying out the work as described in the Annex "A" - Statement of Work".
+Bidders must demonstrate their capability in a thorough, concise and clear manner for successfully carrying out the work as described in the Annex "A" - Statement of Work".